California county routes in zone G: G2

-County Route G2, more commonly known as Lawrence Expressway and Quito Road, is a busy 9.7 mi long north–south link through Silicon Valley in Northern California.
+County Route G2 (CR G2), more commonly known as Lawrence Expressway and Quito Road, is a busy 9.7 mi long north–south link through Silicon Valley in Northern California.
 The majority of G2 is part of the Santa Clara County expressway system.

 Route description

 G2 runs from the Quito Road overcrossing of SR 85 in Saratoga, north along Quito Road.
 G2 is not signed along this section and is not commonly recognized as existing along this 2 lane road by either locals or mapmakers.
 The Quito Road portion is also maintained by the City of Saratoga rather than Santa Clara County.

 As the road leaves Saratoga and enters San Jose, it widens to a 6 lane county-maintained expressway with a concrete island divider; at this point it becomes Lawrence Expressway.
 The Lawrence Expressway section from just south of Saratoga Avenue is more readily recognized as G2.
 Local residents almost exclusively refer to G2 as Lawrence Expressway.
 The road continues north, with access usually restricted to major intersections which are controlled via traffic lights.

 Lawrence Expressway continues northeasterly and junctions with I-280 and Stevens Creek Boulevard over a complex shared separated grade crossing.
 Lawrence Expressway proceeds under I-280 before immediately rising over Stevens Creek Boulevard.
-San Tomas Expressway and Campbell Avenue also share ramps for access to I-280 with the exception of the onramp to Southbound I-280 which is accessed directly from Lawrence Expressway, a frequent cause of confusion for drivers on Stevens Creek Boulevard wishing to access I-280 due to unclear signage.
-Lawrence Expressway continues north into Santa Clara and widens to 8 lanes with an HOV lane occupying the far right lane.
+San Tomas Expressway and Campbell Avenue also share ramps for access to I-280 with the exception of the onramp to Southbound I-280 which is accessed directly from Lawrence Expressway.
+The Expressway continues north into Santa Clara and widens to 8 lanes with an HOV lane occupying the far right lane.

 Lawrence Expressway also has another separated grade interchange with El Camino Real (SR 82).
 Lawrence Expressway then enters Sunnyvale.
 At this point the expressway passes over Caltrain's Lawrence Station.
 Lawrence Expressway also passes under Central Expressway (G6) on a separated grade interchange and over US 101 on a separated grade interchange.
 The US 101 interchange was upgraded in the early 2000s to include traffic light control on G2.

 G2 reaches its northern terminus at the end of Lawrence Expressway at the SR 237 Freeway.
-The physical road continues north as Caribbean Drive.
+The physical road continues north as Caribbean Drive, which then curves back south through Sunnyvale and Cupertino, paralleling Lawrence Expressway under several different street names until the roads intersect again at Highway 9 and Quito.
+This effectively makes the road one continuous counterclockwise loop through the Santa Clara Valley, where one driver could start on Quito road and end up exactly where they started without ever changing lanes.